Very Hot Weather Forecast For Sindh - UrduPoint

 Very Hot Weather Forecast For Sindh

-KARACHI, (UrduPoint / Pakistan Point News - 19th May, 2024) The Pakistan Meteorological Department on Sunday predicted very hot and dry weather for most parts of the Sindh province during the next 24 hours.
+KARACHI, (UrduPoint / Pakistan Point News - 25th May, 2024) Pakistan Meteorological Department on Saturday predicted very hot weather for most parts of the Sindh province during the next 24 hours.

-However, dust gusty winds/windstorm is also predicted in most districts of the province during afternoon.
+However, hot and humid in coastal areas with chances of dust raising/gust winds.

+Day temperatures likely to remain 06 to 08 degrees Centigrade above the normal in upper districts during the period.

 Recent Stories